 Private Equity Round in 2006

-Empower Interactive Group specializes in developing and supporting mobile messaging solutions for mobile operators globally.
-The company focuses on service-centric products that enable clients to provision, bill, and manage high volumes of SMS and MMS applications.
-Empower Interactive enhances network infrastructure through features like intelligent SMS/MMS routing, flexible filtering, spam control, and dynamic message storage and forwarding.
-By offering these differentiated products, the company aims to help operators introduce new revenue-generating messaging services efficiently and cost-effectively.
-Empower Interactive's client base includes many prominent operators, indicating its strong performance in the market.
-Founded in 2000 and headquartered in London, the company also maintains regional offices in Johannesburg, Paris, Singapore, Kuala Lumpur, and Manila.
+Empower Interactive Group is a London-based company that specializes in developing and marketing service-centric messaging solutions for mobile operators globally.
+Founded in 2000, the company provides tools that enable clients to provision, bill, and manage high-volume SMS and MMS applications.
+Its offerings include advanced features such as intelligent SMS/MMS routing, flexible filtering, spam control, and dynamic message storage and forwarding.
+These solutions are designed to enhance existing network infrastructures, allowing operators to introduce new revenue-generating messaging services more efficiently and at a lower cost.
+Empower Interactive's innovative products are utilized by many leading telecommunications operators, enhancing their messaging capabilities and overall service delivery.
+The company also has regional offices in Johannesburg, Paris, Singapore, Kuala Lumpur, and Manila.

 World Wide Packets